redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	            class: nginx
 	        selector: {}

-Create a Certificate resource in the namespace of the target application (e.g., my-projects):
+Create a Certificate resource in the namespace of the application to be secured (e.g., my-projects):

 	apiVersion: cert-manager.io/v1
 	kind: Certificate